atweiden/finn/doc/Syntax.md

 ---
 ```

-In the above example, the contents of the Sectional Code Block named
+In the above example, the contents of the Sectional Block named `Cities
-`Cities in Washington` would be as follows:
+in Washington` would be as follows:

 ```
 - A is for Anacortes.